mehag05/lumaa-spring-2025-ai-ml/README.md

+Author: Meha Gaba

+A content-based recommendation system for Amazon products using TF-IDF and cosine similarity.

+## Salary Expectation
+$4500 per month

 This dataset is from Kaggle and includes ~300 Amazon products with metadata such as name, main category, sub category, rating, and price.

 Instructions on how to download and use the dataset are in download_data.py if you want to fetch and clean the data yourself.